niroshubey966/hello-world/README.md

 # hello-world
 It's my first repository.
-I wish you a happy christmas.
+I wish you a happy new year.